-- Meet with UAR Academic Advising Directors and campus fellowship liaisons to discuss your interests and goals.
+Meet with Academic Advising Directors and campus fellowship liaisons to discuss your interests and goals.

-- Join the UAR Fellowships and other e-mail lists to keep up to date with fellowship announcements.
+Join the VPUE Fellowships and other e-mail lists to keep up to date with fellowship announcements.

-- Read samples of previous award recipients’ essays to get an idea of what successful applications include.
+Read samples of previous award recipients’ essays to get an idea of what successful applications include.
 Be aware that you will bring your own experiences and qualities that are different from other students.
-Sample essays for UAR-administered fellowships are available in the offices of UAR Academic Advising Directors, and the resource library section at the AARC and at the UAR central office (Sweet Hall, 1st Floor).
+Sample essays for fellowships are available in the offices of Academic Advising Directors, and the resource library section at the AARC and at the central Academic Advising office (Sweet Hall, 1st Floor).
 Sample essays for ORC-administered fellowships are available at the ORC library (Bechtel I-Center).

 Strong applications are refined over months, not days.
 Register with Academic Advising to receive updates on the competitions you are working on.
 In the months leading up to the application deadline, you should present an early draft of your application to your faculty mentors and the campus fellowship liaison for feedback.
 Work also with consultants at the Hume Center for Writing and Speaking to refine your essays.